MicrosoftDocs/Contribute/Contribute/validation-reference/author-not-found.md

 ## Resolution

-Add a valid GitHub ID as the `author` value.
+Add the current author's GitHub ID as the `author` value.

 <!--make sure to add this file to your includes folder and verify the path-->
 [!INCLUDE [validation-reference-help](includes/validation-reference-help.md)]